-On April 14, 2010, the Coast Guard published a notice of proposed rulemaking (NPRM) entitled Safety Zone; Milwaukee Air and Water Show, Milwaukee, Wisconsin in the Federal Register (75 FR 19307).
-The Coast Guard received 0 comments on this proposed rule.
+On April 14, 2010, we published a notice of proposed rulemaking (NPRM) entitled Safety Zones; Annual Fireworks Events in the Captain of the port Detroit Zone in the Federal Register (75 FR 19304).
+We received zero comments on the proposed rule.
 No public meeting was requested and none was held.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during this operation and immediate action is necessary to prevent possible loss of life or property from the dangers that are associated with a large scale air show and a fireworks display.
+Delaying this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during this operation and immediate action is necessary to prevent possible loss of life or property from the dangers that are associated with fireworks displays.